robertdigital/workstation-setup-guide/README.md

 5. Run `sudo ldconfig`

-cuDNN is not installed and working.
+cuDNN is now installed and working.

 ## Building TensorFlow from source

+**Optional Prerequisites**

+1. Update python base packages by running `sudo pip3 install pip setuptools wheel --upgrade`
+2. Install the entire Python data science stack by running `sudo pip3 install numpy scipy pandas sklearn matplotlib jupyter opencv-contrib-python tensorflow`

+**Required Prerequisites**

-This step requires CUDA and cuDNN to be installed and functional.
+1. CUDA and cuDNN to be installed and functional.
+2. Install TensorFlow from pip to make sure all dependencies are met

 The full instructions can be found on the [TensorFlow webpage](https://www.tensorflow.org/install/install_sources).